matangover/mypy-vscode/README.md

 ### Basic installation (type checking only)

 Requires Python 3.7 or later.
+This is only required to run the language server – for your own code you can use any Python version.

 1. Create a virtualenv and install the mypy language server in it: